 Using keywords in your copy is quite an art and can help when it comes to search engine results.
 But, using too many keywords is another matter that should be avoided, and can come across as being spammy.
 And, we say ‘yuck’ to spam, on every level!
 The aim is to write content with keywords that read naturally, without causing a poor experience for the user.
 Aim to keep visitors on your site and avoid them bouncing off.

 Take another look at the previous paragraph.
 We've used ‘keyword’ three times?
-The sentences flow without reading awkwardly.
+The paragraph flows without reading awkwardly.
 And notice the keyword is in the headline too.
 (And, there we go again, just got another one in!)

 Forgetting to include a ‘call to action’